 From the 'Start' menu, select 'Shut Down'.
 Within the list, select 'Log off xxx'.
-The Windows Operating System disconnects this RDP session (at the TCP/IP level), ends active applications and closes the desktop.
+Windows ends active applications, closes the desktop and .disconnects the RDP session (at the TCP/IP level).

 b) Disconnect from the Desktop

 From the 'Start' menu, select 'Shut Down'.
 Within the list, select 'Disconnect'.
 The Windows Operating System disconnects this RDP session (at the TCP/IP level).